-La' James International College is essentially a non-residential school, and does not have a campus police force, and do not have any agreements in place with the state and local law enforcement agencies.
-Therefore, all crimes are reported to local authorities as described in the first section regarding policies and procedures to report crimes.
+La' James International Colleges are essentially non-residential schools that do not employ campus police force, and do not have any agreements in place with the state and local law enforcement agencies.
+Therefore, all crimes are reported to the CSA.
 All crimes should be reported immediately to enhance the opportunity for a quick resolution.

-The La' James International College Incident Report Form (referenced above) may be requested from the College Administrator or Administration Office to assist in the description and recording of an incident of crime or emergency.
+The La' James International College Incident Report Form will be used by the CSA or Compliance Administrator to assist in the description and recording of an incident of crime or emergency.

-Voluntary confidential reporting: As La' James International College is essentially a non-residential school and does not have a campus police force all crimes must be reported to local authorities.
+Voluntary confidential reporting: As La' James International College is essentially a non-residential school and does not employ campus police force all crimes must be reported to local authorities.
 Local law enforcement will allow a victim or witness to report crime on a voluntary and confidential basis.
-All victims are encouraged to report all crimes to the appropriate campus College Administrator and local law enforcement.
-In the event the victim is unable to make such a report, the College Administrator or third-party witness is encouraged to report the crime promptly.
+All victims are encouraged to report all crimes to the appropriate campus CSA- College Administrator and local law enforcement.
+In the event the victim is unable to make such a report, the CSA- College Administrator or third-party witness is encouraged to report the crime promptly.

-Crime is a serious problem with no easy solutions.
+Crime is serious with no easy solutions.
 Therefore, all members of the school campus community are encouraged to assist one another by taking responsibility for personal safety and assisting with the security needs of others.
-While school staff and security measures may offer assistance regarding safety and security concerns, ultimately the primary responsibility for your personal safety rests with you.
+While school staff may offer assistance regarding safety and security concerns, ultimately the primary responsibility for your personal safety rests with each individual when on and off campus.